Time of Use Tariffs Explained

 Peak and off-peak electricity rates are only applicable for those signed up to a ‘time of use’ or ‘flexible pricing’ tariff.
 To do this, a smart meter must be installed at the property.

-Electricity users will only be on a time of use tariff if they have discussed the option with their energy retailer and believe it will prove financially beneficial (i.e. generally using more power during the day or late at night rather than the early evening).
-Canstar Blue research has shown that time of use tariffs can prove a costly mistake if energy usage habits don’t correlate appropriately.
+Electricity users will only be on a time of use tariff if they have discussed the option with their energy retailer and believe it will prove financially beneficial (i.e. generally using more electricity during the day or late at night, rather than the early evening).
+Because there’s no guarantee that switching to a time of use tariff is better than a single rate tariff, it’s important to consider your usage habits before changing tariff types.

-Those on a single rate tariff could incorrectly be thinking that they are paying different rates for power throughout the day and therefore delaying household appliance use for no reason.
-The reality is that the vast majority of Australian households are on a single rate tariff.
+Currently, the vast majority of Australian households are on a single rate tariff, but you should ensure you’re aware of the type of plan you’re on before adjusting how you use electricity.
+Customers on a single rate tariff could incorrectly be thinking that they are paying different rates for power throughout the day and therefore delaying household appliance use for no reason.

 If you’re not sure which tariff you’re on, check your electricity bill or contact your energy retailer.